 I’ve flown my family 2-for-1 with the Southwest Companion Pass over the past 11 years.
 It has truly saved my family over $10,000 and has allowed us to take trips that we might not have otherwise taken.
 In my opinion, it is by far the best perk in the entire travel industry and a benefit that most travelers should look into, especially those traveling with a family.
 In a nutshell, the pass allows a companion to fly with you for free an unlimited number of times during the life of the pass.
 It is truly a “no strings attached” benefit.
-Remember, the bonus points received from the Southwest credit cards count towards earning the companion pass!
+Best of all, the points earned from all Southwest credit cards count towards the pass!

 Since I’ve had the pass for many many years, I’ve learned the in’s and out’s pretty quickly.
 So here are my top 10 tips when using the pass:

 1. You Can Change Your Companion 3 Times a Year